Ruins of Adventure

 Illusion Immunity: Illusion immunity is gained by those with exceptionally high Intelligence scores.
 Those with the immunity notice some inconsistency or inexactness in the illusion or phantasm, automatically allowing them to make their saving throws.
 All benefits are cumulative, thus, a character with a 20 Intelligence is not fooled by 1st- or 2nd-level illusion spells.

-Bonus Proficiencies: This indicates the number of extra proficiency slots the character gains at 1st level due to his Knowledge.
-These extra proficiency slots can be used on either weapon or non-weapon proficiencies.
-The character never needs to spend any proficiency slots to speak his native language.
+Bonus Proficiencies: This indicates the number of extra Non-Weapon Proficiency slots the character gains at 1st level due to his Knowledge.

 Bonus Paths: This is the number of additional Paths that a wizard (or other arcane caster) knows at 1st level.